- Changing settings

 For advice on frequently asked questions please have a look at https://vgfsyhcxft.wordpress.com/common-problems/

 On watches with a wrist HR sensor, HR reading can be displayed on the left side of the face.
-On the newer watch models (CIQ 3.x) it can be shown all the time, on the older ones only on wrist gesture for about 10 seconds.
+On most supported watch models there is an option to show it all the time, only during daytime, or on for about 10 seconds on gesture. on the older ones only on wrist gesture for about 10 seconds.
 The frequency at which the reading value is refreshed depends on the watch, generally lower on older models, higher on newer ones.

 Enhanced HR info